dzapataHDI/nomemory/The-MockNeat-Class.md

 An enum `IPv4Type` exists and it describes each possible IPv4 classes: `CLASS_A`, `CLASS_A_LOOPBACK`, `CLASS_A_PRIVATE`, `CLASS_B`, `CLASS_B_PRIVATE`, `CLASS_C`, `CLASS_C_PRIVATE`, `CLASS_D`, `CLASS_E`, `NO_CONSTRAINT`.

-Example of generating an IPv4 address that has no class constraint:
+Example for generating an IPv4 address that has no class constraint:

 ```java
 String ipv4 = mock.ipv4s().val();
 // Possible Output: 192.21.139.180
 ```

-Example of generating an IPv4 address from Class A:
+Example for generating an IPv4 address from Class A:
 ```java
 String ipClassA = mock.ipv4s().type(CLASS_A).val();
 // Possible Output: 57.253.133.154
 ```

-Example of generating an IPv4 address from Class A or Class B:
+Example for generating an IPv4 address from Class A or Class B:
 ```java
 String classAorB = mock.ipv4s().types(CLASS_A, CLASS_B).val();
 // Possible Output: 119.110.27.146